ioliteis/projectoffline_calculator/README.md

+# Project Offline Calculator
-# projectoffline_calculator
+# # Introduction
-An easy calculator which has no Internet permission.
+An easy calculator app which has no Internet permission.